Shrinks99/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

 {% include figure.html filename="en-or-agent-based-model-communication-networks-03.png" alt="A histogram of the agents and the number of letters they received.
 The y-axis displays the number of agents who have received a certain number of letters, displayed on the x-axis." caption="Figure 3.
 Histogram of the letters received by all agents after 100 model runs" %}

 This runs 100 instantiations of the model, each of which runs for 10 steps.
-(Notice that we set the histogram [bins](https://en.wikipedia.org/wiki/Data_binning) to integers, since agents can only have whole numbers of letters.)
+(Notice that we set the histogram [bins](https://en.wikipedia.org/wiki/Data_binning) to integers, since agents can only receive whole numbers of letters.)
 By running the model 100 times, we smooth out some of the 'noise' of randomness, and approach the model’s overall expected behavior.
-For now, the letter distribution looks close to a normal distribution, or Bell curve, which is expected since the process is random.
+For now, the letter distribution looks close to a [normal distribution (or bell curve)](https://en.wikipedia.org/wiki/Normal_distribution), which is expected since the process is random.

 > _Bonus question 2_:
 Can you rewrite the function above to plot the number of sent letters?
 What histogram do you expect for that? *Hint*: Are agents sending letters in every round?

 #### 2.5.5 Adding Space

-Let's add some more realistic behavior by introducing space between the agents, which should influence their letter sending decisions. `Mesa` currently supports two overall kinds of spaces: `grid` and `continuous`.
-Grids are divided into cells, and agents can only be on a particular cell, like pieces on a chess board.
-Continuous space, in contrast, allows agents to have any arbitrary position.
+Let's add some more realistic behavior by introducing space between the agents, which should influence their letter-sending decisions. `Mesa` currently supports two kinds of spaces: `grid` and `continuous`.
+Grids are divided into cells, and agents exist on one particular cell, like pieces on a chess board.
+Continuous space, in contrast, allows agents to take any arbitrary position.
 Both grids and continuous spaces are frequently [toroidal](https://en.wikipedia.org/wiki/Toroid), meaning that the edges of this 'world' wrap around, with cells on the right edge connected to those on the left edge, and the top to the bottom.
-This prevents some cells having fewer neighbors than others, or agents being able to go off the edge of the environment.
+This prevents some cells having fewer neighbors than others, or agents being able to fall off the edge of the environment.

 Let’s add a simple spatial element to our model by putting our agents on a grid, and making them move around it at random.
 Instead of sending a letter to any random agent, they’ll give it to an agent on the same cell.
 We could imagine that this represents them existing close enough to know each other and have reasons to send a letter in the first place.

-`Mesa` has two main types of grids: `SingleGrid` and `MultiGrid`.[^22] `SingleGrid` enforces at most one agent per cell; `MultiGrid` allows multiple agents to be in the same cell.
+`Mesa` offers two main types of grids: `SingleGrid` and `MultiGrid`.[^22] `SingleGrid` enforces at most one agent per cell; `MultiGrid` allows multiple agents in the same cell.
 Since we want agents to be able to share a cell, we use `MultiGrid`, which we instatiate with width and height paramaters, and which will always be toroidal:

 ```python
 self.grid = mesa.space.MultiGrid(width, height, True)
 ```

-We can place agents on the grid with the `place_agent` method, which automaticelly assigns an (`x, y`) tuple of grid coordinates on which to place each agent `a`.
+We can place agents on the grid with the `place_agent` method, which automaticelly assigns an (`x, y`) tuple of grid coordinates to each agent `a`.

 ```python
 self.grid.place_agent(a, (x, y))
 ```

-Adding all the pieces together looks like this:
+Add all the pieces together like this:

 ```python
 class LetterModel(mesa.Model):